fishdan/Utilities/extensions/subscribed-toolbar/PRIVACY.md

-# Dynamic Toolbar Privacy Policy
+# Subscribed Toolbar Privacy Policy

 _Last updated: 2025-10-19_

-Dynamic Toolbar is a Chrome extension developed by Daniel Fishman.
+Subscribed Toolbar is a Chrome extension developed by Daniel Fishman.
 The extension mirrors a user-provided bookmarks feed into a folder on the browser’s bookmarks bar.
 This policy describes the data the extension accesses, how that data is used, and the choices available to you.

 ## Data We Access and Store